ManuelLerchner/MolSim-WS23-24/sheet05/submission/README.md

 So a lot of particles are held up by a cuboid, so we wanted to try to see the effects of another shape.
    * The third simulation was with a fixed sphere obstacle on the side and named [`nano_scale_flow_short_obstacle.mp4`](https://manuellerchner.github.io/MolSim-WS23-24/submissions/#sheet05).
 In its velocity profile, [`nano_Velocity_Profile_Sphere_Obstacle.png`](https://manuellerchner.github.io/MolSim-WS23-24/submissions/#sheet05), we can see how the flow is not as abruptly held up as from the cuboid.
-   * The fourth simulation was due to the thought of distiguishing between laminar and turbulent flow.
+   * The fourth simulation was due to the thought of distinguishing between laminar and turbulent flow.
 We remembered that the Reynolds number is a good indicator for that and is higher for higher velocities.
-So we ran a simulation with a higher velocity and a cuboid object and named it []().
+So we ran a simulation [`reynolds.avi`](./reynolds.avi) with a higher initial velocity and a cuboid object and named the input for that simulation can be fond at `input/nano_scale_flow/nano_scale_flow_higher_reynolds_number.xml`.
 We wanted to see how the initial velocity affects the flow and the velocity profile in the end.
-...<TODO>...
+But this did not really work out.
+We did not really get turbulent flow and the periodic boundaries on the bottom and top created just a completely noisy picture, that didn't even look like a flow.
+At some point in time the flow transitioned into more of a brownian motion due to the top and bottom particles bumping into each other.
+Before that there were some things that looked like little swirls with some imagination, but not really explicit turbulent flow.

 ### Task 5: Crystallization of Argon